-We compared Costco’s legendary hot dog to Sam’s Club’s — and the winner is undeniable
+We compared Costco’s legendary hot dog with Sam’s Club’s — and the winner is undeniable

 - Hollis Johnson/Business Insider

-And the dog itself is bland and a tad on the rubbery side.
+The dog itself is bland and a tad on the rubbery side.
 It doesn’t have the same indescribable depth of Costco’s Kirkland dog.
 And ketchup and mustard (no relish in sight at this particular Sam’s Club) do little to save it.

 - source